 The price of hay is driven by supply and demand.
 If you play the market badly and are forced to buy at the wrong time, you can easily pay twice as much for your hay.
 A good hay season will keep a lid on prices for a time, but a bad or long winter will push prices up.
 A poor hay season followed by a long winter will usually push hay to top dollar.
 Generally, if you have storage space, you’re best to buy early.

-Baling will cost anywhere from around $2 to $3 a bale and sometimes even more, depending on how far the contractor had to go, the quantity being made, how much work the contractor did (he may have had to ted it more than once), and the price of fuel.
+Baling will cost anywhere from around $4 to $5 a bale and sometimes even more, depending on how far the contractor had to go, the quantity being made, how much work the contractor did (he may have had to turn it more than once), and the price of fuel.

-Around $4.50 to $5 a bale would seem a very fair price for a conventional bale of quality hay bought direct from a farmer.
+Around $5 to $6 a bale would seem a very fair price for a conventional bale of quality hay bought direct from a farmer.
 Anything above that and supply and demand will dictate price.
-Meadow hay has reached $10 to $12 a bale in Canterbury during a bad drought.
+Meadow hay has reached $10 to $12 and higher a bale in Canterbury during a bad drought.
 Prices for good meadow hay in the North Island have gone even higher, reaching $15 and more.

 Some farmers will give you a really good deal if you buy the bales straight off the paddock — but it’s up to you to pay up, turn up, and get them home and under cover before it rains.